Sex trafficking: Campaigns and initiatives

 Another campaign is the A21 Campaign, Abolishing Injustice in the 21st Century, which focuses on addressing human trafficking through a holistic approach.
 They provide potential victims with the education and valuable information on how to best reduce their likelihood of being trafficked through strategies that reduce their vulnerability.
 The organization also provides safe environments for victims and runs restoration programs in their aftercare facilities.
 In addition, they provide legal council and representation to victims so they can prosecute their traffickers.
 Another key component of the campaign is to help influence legislation to enact more comprehensive laws that place more traffickers in prison.

-The Not for Sale (organization) Campaign works in the United States, Peru, the Netherlands, Romania, Thailand, South Africa, and India to help victims of human trafficking.
-In 2013 alone, they provided 4,500 services to 2,062 individuals.
 The vast majority of victims who received assistance were from the Netherlands and the number of victims served increased by 42 percent from 2012.
 The campaign allocates the majority of their funds to providing victims health and nutritional care and education.
 Not for Sale provides a safe shelter for victims and empowers them with life skills and job training.
 This helps trafficked individuals re-enter into the workforce through a dignified form of work.
 In the organization's 2013 Annual Impact Report, it was determined that 75 percent of the victims had been sexually exploited.

 While globalization fostered new technologies that may exacerbate sex trafficking, technology can also be used to assist law enforcement and anti-trafficking efforts.
 A study was done on online classified ads surrounding the Super Bowl.
 A number of reports have noticed increase in sex trafficking during previous years of the Super Bowl.
 For the 2011 Super Bowl held in Dallas, Texas, the Backpage website for the Dallas area experienced a 136 percent increase on the number of posts in the Adult section that Sunday.
 Typically, Sundays were known to be the day of the week with the lowest number of posts in the Adult section.
 Researchers analyzed the most salient terms in these online ads and found that most commonly used words suggested that many escorts were traveling across state lines to Dallas specifically for the Super Bowl.
 Also, the self-reported ages were higher than usual which conveys that an older population of sex workers were drawn to the event, but since these are self-reported the data is not reliable.
 Despite a lot of media hype about a supposed spike in sex trafficking surrounding the Super Bowl, academics and anti-trafficking campaigners have said this is largely a myth.
 They say that while the commercial sex market does grow modestly during large events, sex trafficking is a year-round problem.
 Twitter was another social networking platform studied for detecting sex trafficking.
 Digital tools can be used to narrow the pool of sex trafficking cases, albeit imperfectly and with uncertainty.